vkacheamfour/pdsnd_github/README.md

 ### Credits
 To complete the project, I used my knowledge which I gained over the course of studying the Python Foundation Nanodegree Program on Udacity.
-If I got stuck some place, the source(s) below helped me-

     Stackoverflow
     Python documentation
     Tutorials Point
     Pandas Documentation
-    I used Jupyter Notebook extensively for quickly running small snippets of code, and Atom editor for bigger pieces of code.

 To install and setup Python 3.6- go here.